una/classless/README.md

 ## Setup

-- `npm install -g classless-js`
+- globally install classless with `npm install -g classless-js`
-- `touch classless.config` & set it up with options
+- at your root directory, `touch classless.config` & set it up with options
 - run `classless` in your CLI once this is set up in your project

 ## Options